apptainer/apptainer-userdocs/build_a_container.rst

 Building encrypted containers
 *****************************

-With {aProject} setuid installation it is possible to build and run encrypted containers.
-Encrypted containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever written to disk.
+With {Project} it is possible to build and run encrypted containers.
+Encrypted containers are decrypted at runtime entirely in memory, meaning that no intermediate decrypted data is ever written to disk.
 See :ref:`encrypted containers <encryption>` for more details.

 *************
 Build options